-A problem you may encounter is that a ticket would be generated every 24 hours (as the default life time of a ticket is 24 hours).
-To change this, edit the /etc/krb.conf file.
+Kerberos tickets are generated every 24 hours, as the default lifetime of a ticket is 24 hours.
+If you need to change this, edit the /etc/krb.conf file.

-Another solution is to use cron to kinit the process every 24 hours.
+Another approach is to use cron to kinit the process every 24 hours.
 To automate this, you must generate a keytab file which stores the user password so that kinit will not prompt for the user password.
 Use the following steps to generate this keytab file and then get the kerberos ticket:

 '''

 ktutil

-ktutil: addent -password -p username@WEBSITE.COM -k 1 -e rc4-hmac
+ktutil: addent -password -p username@WEBSITE.COM -k 1 -e aes256-cts-hmac-sha1-96

 provide password

 ktutil: wkt username.keytab

 ktutil: quit

 '''